amorist/awesome/README.md

 - [hera](https://github.com/weidian-inc/hera) - A framework for running WeChat applet. （小程序 SDK，小程序转 H5，小程序转安卓、iOS 原生应用、小程序渲染引擎）
 - [tip](https://github.com/tanin47/tip) - Programmable tooltip that can be used with any Mac OS app
 - [V2RayX](https://github.com/Cenmrev/V2RayX) - GUI for v2ray-core on macOS
+- [mac-screen-capture-permissions](https://github.com/karaggeorge/mac-screen-capture-permissions) - Check and request permission to capture the screen
 - [bitbar](https://github.com/matryer/bitbar) - Put the output from any script or program in your Mac OS X Menu Bar
 - [ios-deploy](https://github.com/ios-control/ios-deploy) - Install and debug iPhone apps from the command line, without using Xcode
 - [EarlGrey](https://github.com/google/EarlGrey) - :tea: iOS UI Automation Test Framework